TypedDevs/bashunit/.github/PULL_REQUEST_TEMPLATE.md

 - List individual changes in more detail

 ## ✅ To-do list

 - [ ] Make sure that all the pipeline passes
-- [ ] Make sure to update the need it documentation files for example: CHANGELOG.md of CONTRIBUTING.md
+- [ ] Make sure to update the `CHANGELOG.md` to reflect the new feature or fix